Orthmox/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Function print_to_98 prints natural numbers from n to 98 11-print_to_98.c prints natural numbers from n to 98 using the print_to_98 fumction 101-natural.c computes the sum of the multiples of 3 or 5 below 1024
+Function print_to_98 prints natural numbers from n to 98 11-print_to_98.c prints natural numbers from n to 98 using the print_to_98 fumction 101-natural.c computes the sum of the multiples of 3 or 5 below 1024 102-fibonacci.c file prints the first 50 numbers of the Fibonacci sequence